How to submit your entry

 Large-scale graphics – A graphic occupying up to a newspaper page or more should be uploaded as a PDF in a size sufficient to reflect the scope and integrity of the work.
 It will count as one item.

-Video – Video should be submitted via its URL (see technical requirements in FAQ) but please remove pre-roll ads.
+Video – Video should be submitted via its URL (see technical requirements) but please remove pre-roll ads.
 In general, there is no limit on length.
 Each video will count as one item, except in cases where several short videos on the same theme are combined into one presentation of 10 minutes or less.

-Audio slideshows – Audio slideshows should be entered via their URLs.
-The maximum number of images in a slideshow is 20.
-Each slideshow will count as one item.
+Audio slideshows and photo galleries – They should be submitted via their URLs.
+In either format, the maximum number of images is 20.
+Each slideshow or gallery will count as one item.

 Interactive content – Interactive graphics and databases should be entered as URLs.

 Supplemental – Because of the heavy burden on jurors, supplemental material should be kept to a minimum.
 Supplemental material may be added if, to an important degree, it shows the results achieved by the submitted work, the scope of the journalistic effort or the engagement of the audience.
-The cover letter should summarize any supplemental material.
 Jurors examine supplemental material at their discretion.

 Cartooning category – Cartoons should be uploaded as JPEGs.
 If they are animated, enter via URLs.